Hayden Valley

-Hayden Valley is a large, sub-alpine valley in Yellowstone National Park straddling the Yellowstone River between Yellowstone Falls and Yellowstone Lake.
+Hayden Valley is a large, sub-alpine valley within Yellowstone National Park straddling the Yellowstone River between Yellowstone Falls and Yellowstone Lake.
 The valley floor along the river is an ancient lake bed from a time when Yellowstone Lake was much larger.

-The valley is well known as one of the best locations to view wildlife in Yellowstone.
+The valley is well known as one of the best locations to view wildlife in Yellowstone national park.

 History

 The valley was the natural route to Yellowstone Lake as trappers, explorers and natives made their way up the Yellowstone River.
 On August 29, 1870, when Henry D. Washburn and Gustavus Cheyney Doane ascended Mount Washburn during the Washburn-Langford-Doane Expedition, they saw the great expanse of the Hayden Valley between Yellowstone Falls and the lake.

 In Doane's journal he described the valley as seen from Mount Washburn thus:

 A grassy valley, branching between low ridges, running from the river toward the center of the basin.
 A small stream rose in this valley, breaking through the ridges to the west in a deep cañon, and falling into the channel of the Yellowstone, which here bears in a northeast course, flowing in view as far as the confluence of the small stream, thence plunged into the Grand Cañon, and hidden from sight.
 No falls can be seen, but their location is readily detected by the sudden disappearance of the river; beyond this open valley the basin appears to be filled with a succession of low, converging ridges, heavily timbered, and all of about an equal altitude.
 To the south appears a broad sheet of water -- the Yellowstone Lake.